 Older workspaces from v4 versions of PingPlotter can be imported via the "Import Workspace" option*.
 When browsing for the workspace file, the option for "PingPlotter 4 Workspace File" needs to be selected from the dropdown menu in the lower right hand corner:

 Workspaces can also be exported if needed.
 It's important to note that in PingPlotter v5 these files are saved as .ppws files - so any workspaces saved from v5 will not be compatible with older versions of PingPlotter.

-The Windows service and workspaces
+Running as a service and workspaces

-When running as a Windows service, there are some complications with workspaces if you're in a multi-user environment.
-On startup, the Windows service automatically starts, and any user on that machine can close targets, switch workspaces, or add new targets.
+When running as a service, there are some complications with workspaces if you're in a multi-user environment.
+On startup, the service automatically starts, and any user on that machine can close targets, switch workspaces, or add new targets.

 The list of running targets is stored separately from the "layout" of a workspace.
 The list of targets is tightly tied to the data we're collecting for those targets, and will always win over your layout workspace.
 It's possible that starting PingPlotter will connect to a different list of targets than last time - in this case, PingPlotter will do its best to give you something meaningful (like a nice All Targets summary) - and your collected data will be there, read to review and analyze.

 **The feature in this topic is exclusive to PingPlotter Pro.
 See our product comparison page for more details**